What is Pequi?

-There may not be many research studies done on pequi, but one thing we know for sure; it has a very high content of monounsaturated fatty acids, which are the same compounds found in olives and nuts, beneficial organic compounds that can help to decrease cholesterol levels in our blood and protect our heart.
-Oleic, linoleic, and stearic acid are found in pequi, which all improve the oxidization effects in the body, meaning that less cholesterol builds up on the artery walls and blood vessels, thereby protecting our cardiovascular systems from atherosclerosis, heart attacks, strokes, and coronary heart disease.
+There may not be many research studies done on pequi, but one thing we know for sure is that it has a very high content of monounsaturated fatty acids, which are the same compounds found in olives and nuts, which are beneficial organic compounds that help decrease cholesterol levels in our blood and protect our heart.
+Oleic, linoleic, and stearic acid are found in pequi, which all improve the oxidization effects in the body, meaning that less cholesterol builds up on the artery walls and blood vessels, thereby protecting our systems from atherosclerosis, heart attacks, strokes, and coronary heart disease.

 The mixture of vitamins and minerals, including potassium, as well as the anti- effects of the natural acids found in the fruit, can help to relieve the stress on the blood vessels and relax them, thereby increasing blood flow and easing pressure on the heart.
 Inflammation can cause blood vessels to tighten, which can further exacerbate heart issues like cholesterol clogging.

 One research study specifically targeted athletes and put them on a pequi-heavy diet.
 It was found that their general inflammation of joints and muscles that they normally experienced after their workouts was reduced, potentially explained by the high levels of anti-inflammatory compounds in pequi.
 This could eventually lead to good news for people suffering fromand other inflammatory conditions.

-Vitamin A is found in high quantities in pequi, and as you may know, beta carotene is one of the derivatives of vitamin A. The carotenoid content of pequi is high, and these act as antioxidants, specifically in the ocular cells.
-This means that by eating pequi and other carotenoid-rich foods, you can improve your vision by preventing macular degeneration and cataracts that are often caused by free radicals.
+Vitamin A is found in high quantities in pequi, and as you may know, beta carotene is one of the derivatives of vitamin A. The carotenoid content in it is high, and these act as cataracts that are often caused by free radicals., specifically in the ocular cells.
+This means that by eating pequi and other carotenoid-rich foods, you can improve your vision by preventing macular degeneration and

 Pequi essential oil can be extracted from the nuts/seeds inside the mesocarp of the pequi fruit.
-This essential oil is often included in traditional shampoos and moisturizers in Brazil, but it is starting to gain ground on the international market as well.
+This essential oil is often included in traditional shampoos and in Brazil, but it is starting to gain ground on the international market as well.
 Furthermore, the high content of tocopherol and vitamin A in pequi mean that the skin and hair are protected due to the antioxidant properties of these compounds.
-Consuming pequi can keep your skin from showing blemishes, improve scar healing, add a rich glow to your skin, and prevent signs of premature aging.
+Consuming pequi can keep your skin from showing , improve scar healing, add a rich glow to your skin, and prevent signs of premature aging.
 It has also traditionally been used for treating eczema and skin lesions.

-Word of Caution: It is very important to remember that the spine on the outside of the seeds are very sharp and long.
+Word of Caution: It is very important to remember that the spines on the outside of the seeds are very sharp and long.
 They can lodge themselves in your gums, tongue, lips, etc. and snap off making them very hard to remove.
 These are defensive mechanisms that the fruit has developed to ward off prey.
-Make sure you slowly scrape off the pulp with your teeth from the outside of the fruit; don’t bite down like an apple!
+Make sure you slowly scrape off the pulp with your teeth from the outside of the fruit; don’t bite it down like an apple!